zxnnic/SmartMeter/README.md

   * Formatting the data so it can be used for graphing
   * Creating real-time/live plots

+# Initial set up

+Assuming that MySQL database called smart_meter_db exists and Python 3.0+ is on your device.

+1. Create a new file in the same folder named `db_settings_secret.py` and in that file paste the following

+       """
+       These settings must never be uploaded onto github.

+       Keep it secret
+       """
+       DB_USERNAME = "[Your_DB_Username]"

+       DB_PASSWORD = "[enter your mysql root user password here]"

 # Database Class usage

 Database class has the following main methods